VAT Slovakia 2025

 • Read in: 5 min

-The standard VAT rate in Slovakia, which applies to most products and services, is 20%.
-It applies to all goods and services that do not fall under the reduced VAT rate of 10% or the 0% rate.
+The standard VAT rate in Slovakia in 2025, which applies to most products and services, is 23%.
+It applies to all goods and services that do not fall under the reduced VAT rate of 19% or the 5% rate.

 A reduced 10% VAT rate in Slovakia